Storing wheat berries

 Wheat on the other hand is considered hulless, a very significant advantage and is probably the chief reason that the cultivation of wheat has surpassed the other ancient grains.

-More truly wheat does have a hull but it readily falls from the grain and can be more easily removed.
+Actually wheat does have a hull but it readily falls from the grain and can be more easily removed.

 wheat hulls

-It takes a little time but the wheat grain with hulls can be fairly readily be picked out by hand during the sieving process.
+It takes a little time but the wheat grain with hulls can fairly readily be picked out by hand during the sieving process.
 In our case we feed them to the fowls.

 Hulled wheat